Advanced Editors

 In other words, here you should enter default number of results on one page used by the search engine.

-In this window you can enter parts of User Agents that identify them as a spider (bot, crawler).
+In these windows you can enter parts of User Agents that identify them as a spider (bot, crawler) and their IP addresses or domains.
 Note that not all spiders "behave" properly and that they sometimes introduce themselves as legitimate web browsers.
+In that case, you should define IP address wildcards by using Tools | Spider Domains.

 clip0029